Ley-line/resource-packs-pack-2012/README.md

 ---

 ## v4.3 (3-May-2022)
+- Bank
   - Bank search icon has been moved slightly
   - Changed out the smaller magnifying glass for the GE and music player interface search functions
+  - Improved the alias and colouring on the bank shuffle icon
+- Other
   - Upgraded several arrow buttons
-- Upgraded menu buttons
+  - Upgraded menu buttons for combat achievement interface
 ---

 ## v4.2 (2-May-2022)